[Fukushima Prefecture] 12 recommended beaches in Fukushima Prefecture! Enjoy both ocean beaches and lake swimming!

 This lake is the only place in the prefecture where kokanee salmon live, and is visited by many anglers during the fishing season from April to September every year

-From June onwards, when the water level increases, people can enjoy swimming in the lake, and the Numazawa Lake Water Festival is held every year on the first Saturday and Sunday of August , attracting people to enjoy swimming in the lake and waterside events.
+From June onwards, when the water level rises, people can enjoy swimming in the lake.Every year, the Numazawa Lake Festival is held on the first Saturday and first Sunday of August, attracting visitors who come to enjoy swimming and waterside events.

 Lake Numazawa <Information>